 About the Women’s Philanthropy Institute

-The Women’s Philanthropy Institute is part of the Indiana University Lilly Family School of Philanthropy.
+The Women’s Philanthropy Institute (WPI) is part of the Indiana University Lilly Family School of Philanthropy.
 WPI increases understanding of women’s philanthropy through rigorous research and education, interpreting and sharing these insights broadly to improve philanthropy.
-Follow us on Twitter @WPIinsights and “Like” us on Facebook.

 About the Lilly Family School of Philanthropy

 The Indiana University Lilly Family School of Philanthropy at IUPUI is dedicated to improving philanthropy to improve the world by training and empowering students and professionals to be innovators and leaders who create positive and lasting change.
-The school offers a comprehensive approach to philanthropy through its academic, research, and international programs and through The Fund Raising School, Lake Institute on Faith & Giving, Women’s Philanthropy Institute, and Mays Family Institute on Diverse Philanthropy.
+The school offers a comprehensive approach to philanthropy through its undergraduate, graduate, certificate and professional development programs, its research and international programs and through The Fund Raising School, Lake Institute on Faith & Giving, the Mays Family Institute on Diverse Philanthropy, and the Women’s Philanthropy Institute.
 Follow us on Twitter, LinkedIn, or Instagram and “Like” us on Facebook.